-48. As is the earthy, so also are those who are earthy; and as is the heavenly, so also are those who are of heaven,
+48. As is the earthly, so also are those who are earthly; and as is the heavenly, so also are those who are of heaven,

-49. and as we have borne the likeness of the earthy, we shall also bear the likeness of the heavenly.
+49.and as we have borne the likeness of the earthly, we shall also bear the likeness of the heavenly.

 ¶50.
 This I say, brothers, that flesh and blood cannot inherit the kingdom of God, neither does corruption inherit incorruption.

 51. Behold, I am telling you a mystery.
-We shall not all sleep, but we shall all be changed
+We will not all sleep, but we will all be changed

 54. And when this corruptible puts on incorruption and this mortal puts on immortality, then the saying that is written will come to pass: “Death is swallowed up in victory.